Rancho Solano Preparatory School

 Pre-K Curriculum

+The primary focus is giving students the skills and knowledge they need to prepare them to read.
 As students develop listening, visual and motor skills, their vocabularies and understanding of word concepts grow.
 Immersion in a print-rich environment helps students learn to recognize and form letters.
-Teachers work on development of oral language and phonemic awareness, using literature, songs, rhymes and games.
-As active participants in learning, students have many opportunities to express themselves to their classmates and teachers.
+Teachers work on the development of oral language and phonemic awareness, using literature, songs, rhymes, and games.

-Students improve their logical reasoning skills as they play.
-So we give them opportunties to interact with their environment and manipulate materials.
-We introduce them to number recognition, solving basic word problems, recognizing patterns, identifying shapes and their attributes and ordering numbers.
+We provide foundational skills to prepare students for a successful math career.
+Young children improve their logical reasoning skills as they play.
+We therefore give them playful opportunities to interact with their environment and manipulate materials.
+We introduce them to number recognition, solving basic word problems, recognizing patterns, identifying shapes and their attributes, and ordering numbers.

 Visual Arts in early learning stimulate creativity and encourage students to establish connections between art and other disciplines, such as history and world cultures.
 Students also investigate the relationship between colors, shapes, and lines through hands-on, age-appropriate activities.
 Our instructors use a variety of materials and techniques to expose students to the many possibilities that exist within visual arts.

-Movement classes focus on gross motor skills to strengthen the large muscle groups of the body.
-They also increase coordination through movement activities and games.
+P.E. classes focus on developing gross motor skills and strengthening the large muscle groups of the body.
+They also improve coordination through movement activities and games.
 A non-competitive environment helps students feel safe to try new skills.

-Capitalizing on our early learning students’ natural curiosity of the world, they are engaged in a hands-on approach in various activities.
-Our teachers focus on supporting students in their development of observation skills, problem solving skills, and helping them to understand that questioning is a part of the learning process.
+Capitalizing on our early learning students’ natural curiosity about the world, we engage them in hands-on activities to develop their observation and problem-solving skills and help them to understand that questioning is a part of the learning process.
 Developmentally appropriate science is also included in this curricular area.

 Kindergarten Curriculum